kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - Perhaps that's what got the angel fired.
 - In Ireland in June 2023, just before [Bruno attempts his claim on me](../../timeline/2023/june.md#sunday-18th-june-alicante-airport), someone sends me links to this man performing at a concert in which it looks like what they did to me is happening to another woman.
 - We see him playing a solo at [the *funeral* of the young drugged-and-groomed girl behind him](../../timeline/2023/june.md#another-young-girls-funeral).
-- When I first saw this photo in June 2023 I recognized this man immediately as the trumpet teacher who had come to the conservatory to teach classes, except I have no recollection of this man ever being in the conservatory building.
+- When I first saw this video, I recognized this man immediately as the trumpet teacher who had come to the conservatory to teach classes, except I have no recollection of this man ever being in the conservatory building.

 ![The dark curly-haired man with the big legs](../../content/images/hornero/tt-1-again.png)